pascallaliberte/sharpen.page/_posts/2019-05-10-landing-page-appointment-or-email.md

 ---
 layout: post
 title: "For My Landing Page Call to Action: Appointment or Email?"
+description: "Landing page CTA: Calendly appointment or email form?
+How to choose based on the visitor’s struggle and purchase momentum."
 categories: jtbd copywriting
 tags: consulting
 author: Pascal Laliberté